My bubblegum horror novel,

 Bio

-Living in the suburbs of Atlanta, Georgia and with the support of her husband and two children, who are now in high school and college, Kristen jumped into the publishing world twelve years ago.
-In that time, she’s had five traditionally published novels, a YA novel on submission, and two stories working their way out and into her computer.
-She is thrilled to have signed with Mara Cobb for literary representation.
-She’s hoping their partnership will be mighty and fruitful!
+Living in the country North of Atlanta, Georgia and with the support of her husband and two children, who are now in high school and college, Kristen jumped into the publishing world twelve years ago.
+In that time, she’s had five traditionally published novels, and a YA Contemporary novel as well as a Bubblegum Horror novel on submission.
+She is thrilled to have signed with literary managers, Jen Newens for her Young Adult projects and Lindsey Aduskevich for her adult projects.
+She hopes their partnership will be mighty and fruitful!

 Aside from getting down the stories in her head, she started a new adventurous career path in agenting in 2022.
 She was honored (and surprised!) to receive a coveted spot in the Writers House Intern Program.
 She loved every minute of it and it paved the way for her to accept a literary manager position with Martin Literary and Media Management.
 She is diligently working on building her client list and helping these authors get their great works out to the world.
-She was thrilled to be an ECPA Emerging Leader and is a part of the AALA, AWSA, and ACFW associations,
+She was thrilled to be an ECPA Emerging Leader and is a part of the AALA.